-Electronic reporting specifications for Form W-2 are in the SSA's MMREF-1, a publication that can be downloaded by accessing SSA's Employer Reporting Instructions and Information website at www.socialsecurity.gov/employer and selecting "Forms and publications."
+Electronic reporting specifications for Form W-2 are in the SSA's EFW2 (formerly MMREF-1), a publication that can be downloaded by accessing SSA's W-2 Filing Instructions and Information website at www.socialsecurity.gov/employer and selecting "E-Filing Format (formerly MMREF)."
 You can also get electronic specifications by calling SSA's Employer Reporting Branch at 1-800-772-6270.

 Reporting instructions for electronic filing differ in a few situations from paper reporting instructions.
 For example, electronic filers may enter more than four items in box 12 in one individual's wage report, but paper filers are limited to four entries in box 12 on Copy A of each Form W-2.
+See TIP On Copy A (Form W-2), do not enter more than four items in box 12 on page 11.

 Furnishing Copies B, C, and 2 to employees.
-Furnish Copies B, C, and 2 of Form W-2 to your employees, generally, by January 31, 2008.
+Furnish Copies B, C, and 2 of Form W-2 to your employees, generally, by February 1, 2010.
 You will meet the "furnish" requirement if the form is properly addressed and mailed on or before the due date.

-If employment ends before December 31, 2007, you may furnish copies to the employee at any time after employment ends, but no later than January 31, 2008.
+If employment ends before December 31, 2009, you may furnish copies to the employee at any time after employment ends, but no later than February 1, 2010.
 If an employee asks for Form W-2, give him or her the completed copies within 30 days of the request or within 30 days of the final wage payment, whichever is later.
 However, if you terminate your business, see Terminating a business on page 7.

 You may furnish Forms W-2 to employees on IRS official forms or on acceptable substitute forms.
 See Substitute forms on page 1.
-Be sure that the Forms W-2 you provide to employees are clear and legible and comply with the requirements in Pub.
+Be sure the Forms W-2 you provide to employees are clear and legible and comply with the requirements in Pub.
 1141.